vadimburlakin/dotfiles/README.md

 # Postrequisites

-1. Switch default shell to zsh.
+- Switch default shell to zsh.
+- Switch iTerm2 font to `Hack Nerd Font`.
-2. Run `tmux`, do a `prefix + I` (capital i, as in Install) to fetch the plugins
+- Run `tmux`, do a `prefix + I` (capital i, as in Install) to fetch the plugins.
-3. Check postrequisites in personal notes.
+- Check postrequisites in personal notes.